CRM · Vaughan

 Exactly what you get

 A CRM that thinks in jobs and bid packages, not generic opportunities.
 Each bid carries its quote rounds, drawing revisions, and award status, all rolling to one GC or procurement account.
 Estimators update it from Vaughan and GTA sites on mobile, and the owner gets a pipeline weighted by real award odds.
-It links naturally to ERP (Enterprise Resource Planning) software development for fulfillment, project management software once a job is won, accounting software development for invoicing, and business intelligence dashboards for cross-pipeline reporting.
+It links naturally to ERP (Enterprise Resource Planning) software development for fulfillment, project management software once a job is won, accounting software development for invoicing, and business intelligence (BI) dashboards for cross-pipeline reporting.

 How to choose a developer in Vaughan